What are the Best Tanzania Safari Attractions?

 Serengeti National Park

 Nearby the Serengeti is another Tanzanian safari icon; the Ngorongoro Crater.
-The crater is the remains of an ancient imploded volcano and is a wildlife “Garden of Eden”, with incredible numbers and a great variety of game and birdlife all co-existing on the crater floor.
+The crater is the remains of an ancient imploded volcano and is a wildlife “Garden of Eden”, with incredible numbers and great variety of game and birdlife all co-existing on the crater floor.

 Lake Manyara National Park